The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 When you change the Loop points, the screen temporarily shows the Loop point you've changed, and its position in Bars and Beats.

-Encoder 7 moves your DAW's playhead between markers you've set up in your DAW.
+The Marker select encoder moves your DAW's playhead between markers you've set up in your DAW.

 Moving the encoder clockwise or anti-clockwise moves your playhead to the next or previous marker.